zwhe99/MAPS-mt/README.md

 🔥 **Update**

+* `interactive.py` now enables running of MAPS-mt in an interactive mode.
 * We now support translation between any pair of these languages: English, Chinese, Japanese, French, and German.

 ## MAPS